Best Historical Pictures

 Possibly the best known picture from the Heroic Age, Herbert Ponting's picture taken from a cave inside an ice berg, Charles Wright and Thomas Griffith Taylor are pictured with Scott's ship the Terra Nova in the distance.

-Cecil Thomas Madigan, the meteorologist with Australian Douglas Mawson's expedition of 1911-14, the ice-mask built up while he was returning to the base hut during a blizzard
+Cecil Thomas Madigan, ice mask ,the meteorologist with Australian Douglas Mawson's expedition of 1911-14, build up caused while he was returning to the base hut during a blizzard

 Frederick J. Hooper, steward on Scott's expedition on the Terra Nova gets involved in some early product placement for one of the sponsors of the expedition.